5 Causes of Deforestation

 And finally, reforestation — or, planting trees in areas that have been degraded or deforested, helps the environment by guaranteeing or accelerating the re-establishment of healthy forest cover.

-And planting trees is about so much more than atmospheric carbon removal.
-Reforestation can also protect biodiversity, stabilize the soil, support the water cycle, and slowly restore the vital ecosystem services that we all depend on.
-So let's get to it — plant a tree with us today!
+Reforestation can also absorb atmospheric carbon, protect biodiversity, stabilize the soil, support the water cycle, and slowly restore the vital ecosystem services that we all depend on.
+So let's get to it — plant trees today!

 $ USD